VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Introduction

-Since absorption of light increases the temperature of an object, scene points with lower albedos---which appear darker in the visible image---will appear brighter in the thermal image.
-In contrast, scene points with larger shading will appear brighter in both visible and thermal images.
-Based on this observation, we relate the ordinalities of intensities at two neighboring or non-neighboring scene points in the thermal and visible images to the ordinalities of their albedos and shading, {\it without} having to estimate the absorbed light.
-Specifically, the ordinality of neighboring scene points enables us to classify image edges into shading vs. reflectance and provides a new edge loss.
-Similarly, the ordinalities of non-local scene points provide a new point-pair loss.
-These new losses are used alongside the standard visible image reconstruction loss to optimize a neural network, such as the Double Deep Image Prior~\cite{gandelsman2018doubledip}, effectively providing dense self-supervision to recover shading and albedo.
+Since absorption of light increases the temperature of an object, low-albedo regions—dark in the visible image—appear bright in the thermal image, whereas shading variations appear bright in both.
+Based on this observation, we relate visible–thermal intensity ordinalities between any two scene points to their albedo and shading ordinalities, {\it without} having to estimate the absorbed light.
+Specifically, the ordinality of neighboring scene points classifies edges as shading- or reflectance-dominant and defines an edge loss, while non-local ordinalities yield a point-pair loss.
+These new losses are used, together with the standard visible-image reconstruction loss, to optimize a neural network (e.g., Double Deep Image Prior~\cite{gandelsman2018doubledip}, randomly initialized to parameterize albedo and shading), effectively providing dense self-supervision for intrinsic decomposition.

-Our ordinality theory is satisfied strictly when the illumination source contains energy in only the visible spectrum (e.g. LED bulbs).
-However, we also extend this theory to cases where the source has energy in the infrared spectrum too (e.g. sunlight, incandescent bulbs), by making the empirical observation that infrared albedos vary less spatially than albedos in the visible spectrum~\cite{ChoeG}.
-Note that human annotations of ordinality of albedo and/or shading between points in a scene have been used in previous work \cite{bell14IIW,kovacs17SAW}.
-Our automatically estimated point-pair ordinalities align near-perfectly with human expert labeling (for cases where the humans are confident) for a diverse set of outdoor images.
+Our ordinality theory is derived using the Lambertian assumption and when illumination is confined to the visible spectrum (e.g., LED lighting).
+We further extend it to broadband sources containing infrared energy (e.g., sunlight, incandescent bulbs) by empirically observing—and statistically validating with~\cite{kokaly2017usgs}—that infrared albedo exhibits lower variation across common materials than visible albedo~\cite{ChoeG}, thereby preserving ordinalities.
+Expert validation on diverse materials and natural scenes—including those moderately violating the Lambertian assumption—shows near-perfect agreement between our automatically estimated point-pair ordinalities and confident expert labels, confirming robustness across material types and generalization beyond idealized conditions.

-We quantitatively evaluate our approach on scenes with known ground truth reflectance (e.g. color charts) and known shading (e.g. object imaged under the same lighting but painted differently).
-We also evaluate our approach on visible/thermal images simulated using the MIT intrinsic image dataset \cite{MITIntrinsic}.
-Finally, we demonstrate qualitative results on complex indoor and outdoor scenes with significant improvements over state-of-the-art methods that are trained on auxiliary datasets \cite{murmann2019dataset}.
+We quantitatively evaluate our method on scenes with known reflectance (e.g. color charts) and known shading (e.g. object imaged under identical lighting but painted differently).
+We further test on visible-thermal pairs simulated from the MIT Intrinsic dataset~\cite{MITIntrinsic}.
+Finally, we demonstrate qualitative results on complex indoor and outdoor scenes with notable improvements over both physics-based and learning-based methods trained on auxiliary datasets.
+Our dataset of visible-thermal image pairs can also provide supervision for learning methods in real-world scenes.